 ILAR Working Paper No. 25

-Three decades ago Owen Fiss published a landmark article - Against Settlement - which argued that the rising popularity of pretrial settlement and alternative dispute resolution was an unwelcome trend.
-It sacrificed the public benefits of complete and transparent adjudication for the private expedience of settling disputes.
-In this Article, we propose that international law is on the cusp of its very own settlement crisis.
+Three decades ago, Owen Fiss argued that the rising popularity of pre-trial settlement and arbitration was an unwelcome trend — it sacrificed the public benefits of transparent adjudication for the private expedience of settling disputes.
+In this Article, we propose that important areas of public international law are on the cusp of a similar settlement crisis.

 Keywords: International Settlement, ICSID, Secrecy, International Adjudication, International Law